Last Updated on March 13, 2022 by Ben

 There is nothing illegal about locking in a profit using a betting exchange.

-Although, I also thought it was when I first read about it!
+Although, we also thought it was when we first read about it!

 Most things that sound too good to be true, usually are.